feast-dev/feast/docs/quickstart.md

 ## 1. Setting up Feast

 A Feast installation includes a Python SDK and a CLI.
-Bo can be installed from `pip`:
+Both can be installed from `pip`:

 ```bash
 pip install feast